stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

-To manage available space and maintain optimal performance for all jobs, all files[^scratch_owner_exception]  on `$SCRATCH` are subject to automatic expiration.
-Based their last modification date of files, as displayed by `ls -l`, files whose contents have not been modified in the previous 6 months will be automatically deleted.
+To manage available space and maintain optimal performance for all jobs, all files[^scratch_owner_exception]  on `$SCRATCH` are subject to automatic purges.
+Based on their last modification date, as displayed by `ls -l`, files whose contents have not been modified in the previous 6 months will be automatically deleted.

-For instance, if you create a file on February 1st and don't ever modify it afterwrads, it will be automatically deleted on August 1st.
+For instance, if you create a file on February 1st and don't ever modify it afterwards, it will be automatically deleted on August 1st.

 Please note that reading a file does not qualify as a modification.

-If you copy an file from another filesystem (such as `$OAK` or `$HOME`), the last modification date of the file on `$SCRATCH` will be the date it's been copied over.
-File modification dates are local to each filesystem and are not carried along when copying files across fielsystems.

 -----